The Steps to Selling Your House Without Having To Pay A REALTOR®

 Declutter and Clean

 Decluttering is an important first step.
-As you declutter, your home will look tidier, bigger, and more appealing.
+As you declutter, your home will look tidier, bigger, and more appealing according to Nu Look Home Design.
 This is a perfect opportunity to downsize by donating unused things to charity.
 However, you can further declutter by renting a storage container and packing away those personal things–like family photos and quirky collections–that make your house your own home.

 Once your home is thoroughly decluttered, it’s time to do a deep clean.
 Think of your home as a hotel or paid guest suite and clean to those standards.
-Polish light fixtures, wipe down walls and baseboards, wash windows, rent a carpet cleaner, scrub out your bathrooms, and use a toothbrush to get every corner and groove meticulously clean.
+They will polish light fixtures, wipe down walls and baseboards, wash windows, rent a carpet cleaner, scrub out your bathrooms, and use a toothbrush to get every corner and groove meticulously clean.

 Stage Your Home